tsarahbd/retail-data-analysis/README.md

 ## Exploratory Data Analysis for Price Performance

-As a sales analyst, I want to find out the best selling products and the most profitable product categories based on the customers ordering from Germany.
+As a sales analyst, I want to find out the best selling and most profitable product categories based on the customers ordering from Germany.
-I performed an **Exploratory Data Analysis (EDA)** on a retail dataset to evaluate product performance using **Python (Jupyter Notebook)**.
+I performed an **Exploratory Data Analysis (EDA)** on the retail dataset to evaluate product performance using **Python (Jupyter Notebook)**.
 The dataset included customer details, product purchases, revenue, and reviews.
+I have filtered out data related to product purchases and revenue to do this analysis.
 *Data Cleaning & Preparation* was done with **Pandas** and **NumPy** where I handled missing values, removed duplicates, and converted data types.
 In EDA *groupby()*, *aggregation*, and *sorting* was used to analyze top-performing products and categories.